jianwei/clojure-claude-sandbox/documentation.md

 **"Connection refused" errors**:
 - Ensure the Playwright MCP server is running on your Mac
-- Verify the port number (8931) matches between server and `--playwright` flag
+- Verify the port number (8931) matches in both the MCP server command and your MCP client configuration
 - Check that no firewall is blocking localhost connections
 - Confirm the server started successfully (check terminal output)
+- Verify the server is using `--allowed-hosts '*'` flag

 **Extension not working**:
 - Verify the extension is installed and enabled in `chrome://extensions/`